FennStatistics/CAMtools_documentation/docs/Set up study.md

 Set up study
 ============

-You first apply (if you do not already have) for an account, log in with your credential and create an experiment using our dashboard.
+You first apply (if you do not already have) for an account, log in with your credentials and create an experiment using our dashboard.
 It is highly recommended to read the complete "General procedure" and "Possible CAM study designs" parts before starting collecting data.
 It is also possible set up your study "on scratch" and use your own server, see final section.

 General procedure
 -----------------

-<p style="color:red;">!!! finally change links and update pictures</p>

 If you want to set up a C.A.M.E.L. study using the interface you need to do the following steps: